 How to fill out the North Dakota Certificate of Resale (Form SFN 21950)

 Before a business starts selling products or providing taxable services, it must first get a North Dakota Sales Tax Permit (sometimes referred to as a seller’s permit, sales tax number, or sales tax license) from the North Dakota Office of State Tax Commission.
-After registering, a Sales and Use Tax Permit Number will be provided by the North Dakota Office of State Tax Commissioner, which will be needed in order to fill out the Certificate of Resale.
+After registering, the North Dakota Office of State Tax Commissioner will provide a Sales and Use Tax Permit Number, which will be needed to fill out the Certificate of Resale.

 Step 1: Begin by downloading the North Dakota Certificate of Resale Form SFN 21950